-In large areas of the Great Basin, cheatgrass (Bromus tectorum) and red brome (Bromus rubens) - both nonnative invasive species - have displaced native vegetation.
-Both are fire-adapted and respond quickly following a wildland fire, giving cheatgrass and red brome a great competitive advantage.
-Once established, they have the ability to convert the site to a monoculture due to frequent, recurring fires that do not give the native vegetation a chance to reestablish.
+In large areas of the Great Basin, cheatgrass (Bromus tectorum) - a nonnative invasive species - has displaced native vegetation.
+Cheatgrass is fire adapted and responds quickly following a wildland fire, giving cheatgrass a great competitive advantage.
+Once established, it has the ability to convert the site to a monoculture due to frequent, recurring fires that do not give the native vegetation a chance to reestablish.

-In dry years, cheatgrass will often germinate in the spring and grow to be only 5-6 inches tall.
-However, during periods when sufficient moisture is present and precipitation occurs during the right time of the year, cheatgrass will germinate more successfully in the fall, resulting in dense stands of new plants the following spring that are 5 times taller than during dry years (Elmore et al., as quoted by Bradley, B.A. and J.F.
+In dry years cheatgrass, for example, will often germinate in the spring and grow to be only 5-6 inches tall.
+However, during periods when sufficient moisture is present and precipitation occurs during the right time of the year, cheatgrass will germinate more successfully in the fall, resulting in dense stands of new plants the following spring that are 5 times taller than during dry years (Elmore, et al., as quoted by Bradley, B.A. and J.F.
 Mustard 2004).
 After becoming established in the fall, the new plants put down roots throughout the winter when conditions are favorable.
 The plants' root systems are able to absorb moisture accumulated throughout the winter and start growing as soon as soil temperatures rise above freezing.
 Cheatgrass may grow to be 20 inches tall in wet years.
 Cheatgrass production in wet years can average 3,461 pounds/acre compared to 361 pounds/acre in a typical dry year (Pellant, date unknown).

 Cheatgrass has the ability to remain standing much longer than many native perennial grasses.
 This can allow the stands of grass to catch snow in the winter.
-The stand has a tendency to become matted as winter progresses and, in the spring, newly germinated grass adds to the biomass.
+The stand has a tendency to become matted as winter progresses and newly germinated grass adds to the biomass in the spring.
 As a result, thick layers of annual plant litter accumulate.
 The lack of moisture inhibits decomposition of the accumulated litter.
 The heavy accumulations of litter lead to continuous fuel beds, which can contribute to greater fireline intensities and longer fire residence times.

 In the absence of grazing, grass biomass produced under wet conditions during the fire season may represent two years of fuel accumulation, which appears to be optimal for grassland fires (FEIS).
-A wildland fire ignited in an abundant, continuous cover of cheatgrass and under adverse environmental conditions such as high ambient air temperatures, low relative humidity, and moderate to high wind speeds can be very difficult to suppress.
+A wildland fire ignited in an abundant, continuous cover of cheatgrass and under adverse environmental conditions such as high ambient air temperatures, low relative humidity, and moderate to high windspeeds can be very difficult to suppress.

-The combined fire behavior (flame length and forward rate of spread) caused by the abnormally high fuel loading results in fires that are not only difficult to control but also create fire effects that significantly reduce the ability of perennial grasses and shrubs to re-establish.
+The combined fire behavior (flame length and forward rate of spread) caused by the abnormally high fuel loading results in fires that are not only difficult to control, but also create fire effects that significantly reduce the ability of perennial grasses and shrubs to reestablish.
 The net effect is to further the dominance of cheatgrass.